Skip to main content

 • Is algae oil really as effective as fish oil?

-• Why is the price point higher than fish oil?
+• Why is algae oil more expensive than fish oil?

-• Can I just use flaxseed oil instead of algae oil?
+• Can I just use flaxseed oil instead?

 • How much EPA and DHA do I actually need each day?